 Conducting A Pile Burn

-Any requests for conducting a pile burn must be made by completing and submitting an Application to Pile Burn.
-Once submitted, Council will contact you to arrange an inspection of your pile.
+Any requests for conducting a pile burn must be made by completing and submitting an Application to Council.
+Once submitted, Council will contact you to arrange an inspection of your pile and a determination will be made as to whether permission, subject to conditions, is granted.

 Before you light that fire, make sure you have: